mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Recap of affordances and anchors

-In research on practice, other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016-1].
+In research on practice, other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016-1], particularly in relation to who its a

 While there is a The wealth of HCI literature in line with activity which discusses and applies concetps of affordances, the focus is often on the individual rather than on collective action [@kaptelinin_affordances_2012].